 ANS: A control is a component, such as a PictureBox or Label.
-Controls are added to e) Form f) solution
+Controls are added to a Form.

+e) Form

 ANS: A Form represents the Windows Forms application that you are creating.
 The Form and controls collectively represent the program's GUI.